Evers won't rule out paying for roads without gas tax hike

 MADISON, Wis.
-(AP) -- Wisconsin Gov. Tony Evers won't rule out the possibility of paying for roads without a gas tax increase as he proposed.
+(AP) - Gov. Tony Evers won't rule out the possibility of paying for roads without a gas tax increase as he proposed.

 Republican legislative leaders said last week they won't accept the 8-cent per gallon gas tax hike that Evers had proposed to help pay for roads.
 Instead, Republicans say they are looking at raising a variety of other fees by an unspecified amount.